 In addition to camping facilities at Crags Campground, the Foundation and Lassen Volcanic National Park provide a dedicated youth camping ranger and a wide variety of environmental learning activities including guided hikes, ranger talks, and in-camp programs.
 New discovery packs, made possible with a grant from the National Park Foundation, provide field guides, exploration tools, and a digital camera for all campers to document their adventures.
 Groups receive a CD loaded with photos and videos from their time at Lassen, allowing them to reconnect with the park at any time.
 Assistance is also provided by the park's high school interpretive interns who offer assistance with activities and act as mentors and role models for youth participants.

-Coming Soon - A New Youth Campground at Lassen
+Coming Soon - "Volcano Adventure Camp" A New Youth Campground at Lassen

-In looking towards the future, Lassen Park Foundation and Lassen Volcanic National Park are planning a new camping facility which will provide greater opportunities for youth groups to camp, explore and enjoy Lassen.
-Crags Campground will be reconstructed over the next three years and converted to a permanent youth camp.
-The new campground will accommodate more youth groups and create strong connections between a younger generation and the park through outdoor immersion.
+In looking towards the future, Lassen Park Foundation and Lassen Volcanic National Park are building a new camping facility which will provide greater opportunities for youth groups to camp, explore and enjoy Lassen.
+The Volcano Adventure Camp (VAC) will accommodate more youth groups and create strong connections between a younger generation and the park through outdoor immersion.
 A wide range of youth organizations including school groups and scouting organizations will be encouraged to use this designated youth campground to introduce children to their national park.

-The Crags Youth Camp is slated to open in 2016, in time for Lassen Volcanic National Park’s 100th Anniversary.
-Crags Campground will be upgraded to include two large group camping areas each comprised of five tent cabins, two small group tent areas, two screened picnic/cooking shelters, 2 amphitheaters and a shower facility.
+The VAC is slated to open in 2016, in time for Lassen Volcanic National Park’s 100th Anniversary, and will feature ten (10) tent cabins, four tent areas, two screened picnic/cooking shelters, 2 amphitheaters and a shower facility.
 Currently youth groups are required to bring all of their own camping gear so these expanded facilities will improve accessibility for a greater number of groups and reduce the amount of equipment required for first-time campers.
 The costs of these facility upgrades will be made possible through fundraising by the Lassen Park Foundation and project funding through the National Park Service.
-The Foundation’s goal is raising $300,000 by 2014.

 Annual Youth Camping Grants